mysql/mysql-shell-plugins/gui/frontend/Readme.md

 It is strongly recommended to use Visual Studio code for development on all platforms, also because of the excellent support for React development.
 All the instructions below focus on this IDE.

-Use the `frontend/` folder as the root folder in your vscode project.
+Use the `frontend/` folder as the root folder in your VS Code project.
 It contains all necessary files for frontend development.

 ## Recommended extensions